layer5io/layer5/.github/ISSUE_TEMPLATE/community_member_profile.md

 assignees: ''
 ---

-**Current Behaviour**
+**Current Behavior**

 <@github-username> has been a consistent contributor and community member.

 **Desired Situation**
-Let's recognizing <@github-username> as a contributor and community member by creating a profile on https://layer5.io/community/members.
+Let's recognize <@github-username> as a contributor and community member by creating a profile on https://layer5.io/community/members.

 - GitHub: <!-- username only -->
 - Twitter: <!-- handle only -->